cloudmesh-community/book/chapters/in/box.md

 Installation:

     pip install boxsdk

-## Limitations:

-- While Box offers unlimited storage, it's biggest business account has a 5GB file size limit with a 2GB limit on the smallest business plan and 250MB on the unpaid personal plan.
-Other services have no individual file size limit.
-- Using Box Sync grants the user full access to the data in the sync, including the ability to delete the data.
-Restoring data yourself only restores flat-folders and not nested ones, in order to fully restore everything Box must do the restoration.
-- Problems when two users edit the same file at the same time, unlike other collaboration tools
-- While there is no official limit on the number of files uploaded at one time, Box itself recommends users not exceed 100,000 files at a time
-- Deleting a user's account also deletes all the information they own, which can be problematic for users leaving a company
+If you will be using JWT authentication for you app, you'll want to install its dependencies:

+    pip install "boxsdk[JWT]"

 ## Creating an app:

 Once you have created a Box account, go to the Developer Console and select 'Create New App'.
 You will need to select what type of application you are building and an authentication method for your app and then enter an app name (you can change this later).
 Once your app has been created, click View App.

+### Authentication with JWT:

 In the Configuration panel of the Developer Console, scroll down to the section titled 'Add and Manage Public Keys' and click 'Generate a Public/Private Keypair':

 ![Box Add Key](box_add_key.png)

 Once you have generated a keypair, a config.json file will automatically download.
 Save this file in a secure location as you will need it for authentication purposes.

-### Reading in the config file:
+Finally, you will need to read in this config file into your app:

     from boxsdk import JWAuth
     from boxsdk import Client

     sdk = JWTAuth.from_settings_file(<path to config.json>)
     client = Client(sdk)

+### Authentication with OAuth2:

 ## Box Methods